-It’s that time of the year where people start fresh and make new goals, many of those are financial.
+It’s that time of the year where people start fresh and make new goals, and many of those are financial.
 But are they smart goals?

 We tend to try to do too much with little willpower to achieve our resolutions.
 We need systems to help us along.